banago/PHPloy/readme.md

 The `deploy.ini` file hold your credentials and it must be in the root directory of your project.
 Use as many servers as you need and whichever configuration type you prefer.

     ; This is a sample deploy.ini file.
     ; You can specify as many servers as you need
     ; and use whichever configuration way you like.

     [staging]

     user = example
     pass = password
     host = staging-example.com
     path = /path/to/installation
     port = 21
     passive = true

     [production]

     user = example
     pass = password
     host = production-example.com
     path = /path/to/installation
     port = 21
     passive = true

     ; If that seemed too long for you, you can use quickmode instead:
     [quickmode]
         staging = ftp://example:password@staging-example.com:21/path/to/installation
         production = ftp://example:password@production-example.com:21/path/to/installation

 The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload all the files of your project.

-## Specify Server
+## Multiple Servers

 PHPloy allows you to configure multilple servers in the deploy file and deploy to any of them with ease.
 By default it will deploy to all specified servers.
 To specify one server run:

     phploy -s servername

 Or:

     phploy --server servername

 `servername` stands for the name you have given to the server in the `deploy.ini` configuration file.

 ## Rollbacks